lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/21_tcpip.rst

 .. image:: img/software/21.1.png

-Click “Run current script” and in “Shell”, you can see ESP32-S3 automatically connects to sketchWiFi.
+Click “Run current script” and in “Shell”, you can see ESP32-S3 automatically connects to Processing_wifi.

 .. image:: img/software/21.1-1.png

-If you don’t click “Listening” for sketchWiFi, ESP32-S3 will fail to connect and will print information as follows:
+If you don’t click “Listening” for Processing_wifi, ESP32-S3 will fail to connect and will print information as follows:

 .. image:: img/software/21.1-2.png